-As a pool administrator or manager, it’s likely that you’ve run into efficiency and organizational issues when it comes to your appraisal program.
+As a pool administrator or manager, it’s likely that you’ve run into efficiency and organizational issues when it comes to your insurance appraisal program.
 We’ve created a checklist to help you properly prepare.
 When you engage HCA, we walk alongside you to ensure the ultimate success of your program.

 Step 1: Project rollout milestones